jayapriya054/Database-Analysis-and-Automation-for-an-Online-Toy-Store-using-SQL/README.md

 To analyse how each product contribute to the business and how product launches impact the overall portfolio.

 USE CASES:
-1.Analysing sales and revenue by products.
+1. Analysing sales and revenue by products.
-2.Monitoring the impact of adding a new product to product portfolio.
+2. Monitoring the impact of adding a new product to product portfolio.
-3.Watching product sales trends to understand overall health of business.
+3. Watching product sales trends to understand overall health of business.

 ## User Analysis
 To understand user behaviour and identify some most valueable customers.

 USE CASES:
-1.Analysing repeat activity to see how often customers are coming back to visit your site.
+1. Analysing repeat activity to see how often customers are coming back to visit your site.
-2.Understanding which channel customes use when they come back.
+2. Understanding which channel customes use when they come back.

 ## Company's Performance Data Analysis
 1.To tell the story of the company growth using trended performance data.